the-emoji-guy/twemoji-colr-for-Win10/README.md

 ## Setup the environment

-If you plan to run the code on a vanilla Windows 10 installation, we need to do some prep work first.
+To run the code on a vanilla Windows 10 installation, set up your "build" environment first.
+While most linux distros come with the required software already pre-installed, Windows will need to be setup from scratch.

 <br>